 Overall, the expected impacts from Alternative 2 and Alternative 3 are similar and extremely dependent on factors external to the decisions around changing the facility and PQS/ IPQ use caps.
 It is important to note that consolidation of processing capacity can (and has in some recent cases) occurred under the status quo regulations.
-As demonstrated in the WBT and EBT fisheries in 2015, while use caps can guarantee market space, it does not guarantee that processing facilities will be available.
-The rising costs of labor and materials and the capital costs of operating a processing facility in the Aleutian Islands or Bering Sea represents a substantial barrier to entry for new processors.
-Combined with the current closures of the BSS and BRR fisheries, it is unlikely that maintaining the PQS/ IPQ use caps as they are would alone motivate the continuation or the development of an additional processing facility able to receive EAG IPQ.
-Facilities that have recently received these crab species are diversified with other crab and/ or groundfish species.
+As demonstrated in the WBT and EBT fisheries in 2015, while use caps can guarantee market space, they do not guarantee that processing facilities will be available.
+The rising costs of labor and materials and the capital costs of operating a processing facility in the Aleutian Islands or